GiorgioMorales/giorgiomorales.github.io/content/publication/morales-hyperspectral-2021-1/index.md

   image datasets.
 Additionally, we used the original hyperspectral data cube to simulate the process of using actual filters in a multispectral imager.'
 tags:
+- Hyperspectral imaging
+- Multispectral imaging
-- band selection
+- Band selection
-- hyperspectral classification
+- Convolutional neural networks
-- hyperspectral feature extraction
+- Feature extraction
-- multispectral classification
 links:
 - name: URL
   url: https://www.mdpi.com/2072-4292/13/18/3649